the-isf-academy/banjo_riddle_server/README.md

 You can now access the riddle server at 127.0.0.1 from your own machine, or from your public IP address if you know what it is.

+# Riddle Client

+Code is also provided for a client in `riddle_client`, however the API is incomplete.